Wolfram von Richthofen: Guernica controversy

 During the Spanish Civil War, the Condor Legion bombed Guernica.
 Beginning soon afterward and continuing today, historians saw the attack as a deliberate act of terror bombing designed to break civilian morale.
 In April 1937 the town was located just behind the Republican frontline and Nationalist forces were applying pressure in the area.
-One possible reason for Richthofen sanctioning the bombing, was that two main roads being used to supply 23 Basque battalions at Bilbao intersected at Guernica.
+One possible reason for Richthofen sanctioning the bombing was that two main roads being used to supply 23 Basque battalions at Bilbao intersected at Guernica.
 At least the 18th Loyola and Saseta battalions were stationed in the city at the time, making it a legitimate target.
-The destruction of the road and train lines around Guernica, as well as the bridges, denied the Republicans an escape route as well as the only way to evacuate heavy equipment.
+The destruction of the road and train lines around Guernica, as well as the bridges, denied the Republicans an escape route as well as their only way to evacuate heavy equipment.

 Some accounts of the raid, including defenses proffered after the fact by Condor Legion veterans, argued that the "poor accuracy" of German bomb sights in early 1937 was responsible for the carnage caused by the attack.
 Some facts suggest otherwise, however, fueling speculation that the raid was one of Richthofen's experiments in air warfare tactics.
 The Condor Legion had made systematic twenty-minute relays above the town over the course of two-and-a-half hours.
 Loads included anti-personnel twenty-pound bombs and incendiaries dropped in aluminum tubes that set fleeing livestock and humans alight with white phosphorus.
 Blackened bodies lay curled in the town square and streets and buried in the rubble of their homes.
-Low estimates put the number of killed in the hundreds.
+Current estimates from basque historians put the number of killed in 153.
 Historians have pointed out that the key Renteria bridge just outside the town was never hit in the raid, that the attacking Condor Legion Junkers flew abreast over the town and not in line as they would to fell a bridge, and that anti-personnel bombs, incendiaries and machine gun bullets would not have been effective against stone structures like the Renteria bridge.
 "Guernica burning," Richthofen wrote in his war diary the day of the attack.
 Two days later he speculated that the town "must be totally destroyed."

 By the 1937 rules of international warfare, Guernica was a legitimate target – a green light, in effect, for the air-war horrors to come.
 Richthofen had planned and executed the attack with the approval of the Spanish Nationalists.
 From a purely military perspective, it was a success, closing the city to traffic for 24 hours.
 A "technical success," Richthofen called it, disappointed that the Nationalists failed to follow it up quickly and so missed a chance to cut off large portions of the enemy forces.